sshark/spring-loaded-web/README.md

 A Spring loaded web sample application with authentication and authorization included.
-This project is meant for testing URL accessibility different users and roles.
+This project is meant for testing URL accessibility with different users and roles.